-- Free – $0 (State additional $19.95): This option is for fast, free filing of simple returns.
+- Free – $0 (State included): This option is for fast, free filing of simple returns.
 Includes retirement income.

-- TaxAct Online 2018 Self Employed+ Edition – $77.95 (State additional $39.95): You have to look for this option, but it’s there.
-This version is designed to guarantee the maximum tax benefit for self-employed filers, sole proprietors and independent contractors.
+- Self Employed+– $64.95 (State additional $44.95): This version is designed to guarantee the maximum tax benefit for self-employed filers, freelancers, sole proprietors, and independent contractors.

 H&R Block Pricing

-H&R Block obviously has their in-person option (more on this below), but they also offer five pricing tiers for their online tax prep:
+H&R Block obviously has their in-person option (more on this below), but they also offer four pricing tiers for their online tax prep:

 With H&R Block, you also have the option of filing in person.
 They have three different options for doing this:

-- Drop‑off service (Starting at $59; additional fee per state): Drop your documents off at your local tax office and they’ll take care of it for you.
+- Dropoff service (Starting at $80; additional fee per state): Drop your documents off at your local tax office and they’ll take care of it for you.

-- Virtual tax prep (Starting at $49; additional fee per state): Upload your documents from home and the local office will do your taxes.
+- Virtual (Starting at $80; additional fee per state): Upload your documents from home and the local office will do your taxes.

-TaxSlayer too has five main options, but where they differ is offering a Military package:
+TaxSlayer has four main options, but where they differ is offering a Military package:

 - Simply Free – $0 (State included): For those who are single, married filing joint, or students, you can file for $0 (simple return).